-- ☐ Click on the Select By Attributes Tool in the Selection area of the Map Tab to open the Select Layer By Attribute Pane. - ☐ Set the Layer Name or Table View to counties_detailed. - ☐ Set the Selection type to "New selection."
+- Click on Clear in the Selection section of the Map Tab to clear your selection. - Click on the Select By Attributes Tool in the Selection area of the Map Tab to open the Select Layer By Attribute Pane. - □ Set the Layer Name or Table View to counties_detailed.

+- □ Set the Selection type to "New selection."

+- □ Click the Add Clause button.

+- □ In the new clause, set the field to "POP2000" (this is the population of the county reported in the 2000 US Census), change the operator to is Greater Than, and define the value as 14000.

+- □ Click Add to add the new clause.

+- □ Click Apply to execute the query.

-This query should select a total of 38 counties. multi also possible to perform queries in sequence as opposed to using ple clauses.
-Let's now perform a query to find all the counties that have pulation greater than 14,000 excluding Kanawha County.
-In the new clause, set the field to "POP2000" (this is the population of the county reported in the 2000 US Census), change the operator to is Greater Than, and define the value as 14000.
-Click Add to add the new clause. should select 40 counties.
-Now, you will perform a second query to ve Kanawha County.
-Do not clear the selection this time.
-Click on the Select By Attributes Tool in the Selection area of the Map Tab to open the Select Layer By Attribute Pane.
-Set the Layer Name or Table View to counties_detailed .
-Set the Selection type to "Remove from the current selection."
-Click the Add Clause button (You are doing this because you want to remove Kanawha County from the previous selection).
-In the new clause, set the field to "NAME" (this field holds the name of the county), change the operator to is Equal to, and define the value as Kanawha (You can get the county name from the available drop down list.
+This should select 40 counties.
+Now, you will perform a second query to remove Kanawha County.

+- □ Do not clear the selection this time. - Click on the Select By Attributes Tool in the Selection area of the Map Tab to open the Select Layer By Attribute Pane. - □ Set the Layer Name or Table View to counties_detailed. - □ Set the Selection type to "Remove from the current selection." - □ Click the Add Clause button (You are doing this because you want to remove Kanawha County from the previous selection). - In the new clause, set the field to "NAME" (this field holds the name of the county), change the operator to is Equal to, and define the value as Kanawha (You can get the county name from the available drop down list.
 This is the preferred method since the query is case sensitive.
-You have to specify the value or string exactly as it is represented in the attribute table.)

-- Click Add to add the new clause. - ☐ Click Run to execute the query.
+You have to specify the value or string exactly as it is represented in the attribute table.) - □ Click Add to add the new clause. - □ Click Apply to execute the query.